 - Services from protocol design to final study reporting

 Efficient study design for first in humans, proof of concept (PoC), drug interaction (DI), single ascending dose/multiple ascending doses (SAD/MAD), and cardiac safety studies are essential for ensuring safe and efficient study conduct.

-CRO specialized in Phase I and Phase II studies
+CROs specialized in Phase I and Phase II studies

-CRO specialized in Phase III & Phase IV studies
+CROs specialized in Phase III & Phase IV studies

 Almost all CROs are ready to undertake phase III-IV studies, particularly due to the big-ticket size of these trials.
 However, the selection of CRO for large studies like phase III clinical trials must conduct with due consideration.

 It’d be prudent to explore multiple choices before zeroing on the final choice.
-These choices may also be dependent on past experience, local advantage, or access to patients, particularly in oncology and rare disease trials.
+These choices may also be dependent on experience, local advantage, or access to patients, particularly in oncology and rare disease trials.

 Small and Mid-Sized CRO selection based on therapeutic area